v0lta/PyTorch-Wavelet-Toolbox/docs/intro.rst

 guarantees alias cancellation.

 Filters that satisfy both equations qualify as wavelets.
-Daubechies wavelets and Symlets appear in this paper.
+Lets consider i.e. a Daubechies wavelet and a Symlet:

 .. _fig-sym6: